tculig/MorphoCaseStudy/README.md

 Have one data hook for fetching data from the vault (useVaultData).

-One util function "roundToDecimals", and I couldn't have that in withoug adding a unit test.
+One util function "roundToDecimals", and I couldn't have that in without adding a unit test.

 I chose to store the abi data in .ts files instead of .json because viem expects abi to be declared "as const".
 If I had dozens of abis that have a potential to be changed in the future, I would store them as .json and write a small util function to import them as const.